BrianGladman/mathieu/readme.txt

   the estimated accuracy falls below a specified number of integer digits.
 See comments below about this file.

-  8. Obtaining the expansion coefficients A and B
+8. Expansion Coefficients A and B

   The user may be interested in the expansion coefficients A and B for each order l.
 Both are calculated as vectors containing ratios of